|

 Stage 3 — The 18-minute VS Code Marketplace window (May 18, 12:30–12:48 UTC)

 At 12:30 UTC on May 18, Nx Console v18.95.0 appeared on the Visual Studio Marketplace under the verified nrwl.angular-console publisher badge — giving it immediate automatic trust with VS Code’s update mechanism.
 For exactly 18 minutes, VS Code silently distributed the malicious build to any machine with Nx Console installed and VS Code running.
-The Marketplace had no review gate, no update delay, and no pre-publication security scanning.
 The payload harvested the full credential list above and established a persistent LaunchAgent backdoor on macOS machines.
 Among the compromised machines was one belonging to a GitHub employee.
+The Glassworm botnet takedown documented earlier shows the same pattern: VS Code extension ecosystems are an increasingly weaponized distribution channel.

 Stage 4 — GitHub internal repository exfiltration (May 18–20)